MBT (board game): Gameplay

 Once the first player has finished, the NATO player is given the same opportunities for play, completing one full turn.

+The second edition uses a more complex sequence of play.
+The "I Go, You Go" format is replaced by an initiative phase where both players roll two ten-sided dice, apply some modifiers, and the player with the greater number gets to fire first.

-The advanced version of the game increases the complexity by allowing for various types of ammunition, minefields, aircraft, helicopters, engineer units, and more.
+The advanced version of both editions the game increases the complexity by allowing for various types of ammunition, minefields, aircraft, helicopters, engineer units, and more.

 Publication history

 MBT was designed by James M. Day and was published by Avalon Hill in 1989 as a boxed set with artwork by Rich Hasenauer and Charles Kibler.

 In 2016, GMT Games published a second edition with revised rules.

 Reception

 Norman Smith reviewed Avalon Hill's original edition of MBT for Games International magazine, and gave it 4 stars out of 5, stating that "MBT should be well received by those whose prime interest is with modern tactical games.
 Miniature players should also take a look at this game."